miguelvelezmj25/density-converter/README.md

 If a post-processor is run on an image, determine whether the original will be kept (renamed _orig).
 Otherwise, only the optimized image will be kept.

-### KEEP_SCALE
-Whether to keep the original scale or reduce it in the output images.

 ### OUT_COMPRESSION
 Sets the compression of the converted image.
 Can be "png", "jpg", "gif", "bmp", "png+jpg", or "strict".